ASTEROID ASTROLOGY

 Compute the Work Cluster

-Vesta holds the sacred focus, Pallas the strategic craft, Ceres the sustenance that feeds the labor.
-Augurine's master asteroid calculator returns all three from NASA JPL orbital elements, giving you the work field around this reading of Industria's daily engine.
+Vesta holds the focus, Pallas the strategic craft, and Ceres the support that feeds the labor.
+Augurine's master asteroid calculator returns all three from local JPL SBDB-derived Keplerian element sets, giving you computable context around this reference-only reading of Industria.

 What is Industria in astrology?